luisnmartins/feup-comp/README.md

 - Whenever a function is called the parameters are always checked if they are compatible (are initialized and are of the same type)
 - A call function cannot be on the right side of an assign if it doesnt return a variable
 - The return variable of a function must be initialized
-- Any call of a function of other modules are per default considered to return a scalar value
+- Any call of a function of other modules are per default considered to return a scalar value, unless the variable that the call is to be assigned is already defined.For example:
+  - a = ext.fun(), if a is not defined ext.fun() returns scalar
+  - a = [100]; a = ext.fun(), since a is defined assume ext.fun() returns an array
+- Overload of functions is not allowed
+- Variables declared inside of an if cannot be used outside of it -

 ## Code generation